lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-06-11-clustering.md

 {% include figure.html
    src="/assets/images/posts/ml/clustering/35_0.jpg"
-   alt="Effect of each initialization procedure over the initial state of the model." figcaption="Figure 4: Effect of each initialization procedure over the initial state of the model." %}
+   caption="Effect of initialization procedure over the initial state of the model." %}

 The `normal_clusters` initialization procedure considers the mean and standard deviation of the training set's distribution, which means points drawn from this procedure will belong to the set's distribution and assume reasonable values in each feature.
 For datasets with complex shapes (with holes close to its features' average values), this method might create unreasonable clusters, which lie on empty sections of the dimensional space.
 In the example above, we see clusters lying in between the data masses.